 Today's technology takes most of the 'search' out of search and rescue through the utilisation of satellites and modern radio distress beacons.

 Aviators call their radio distress beacons ELTs (Emergency Locator Transmitters, mounted permanently in the aircraft) or PLBs (Personal Locator Beacons, which are portable and carried on the person).
 Mariners call their beacons EPIRBs (Emergency Position Indicating Radio Beacons) and the main difference being that an EPIRB, unlike an ELT, is designed to float upright in water with its antenna pointing upright.

 Under the COSPAS-SARSAT international satellite aided tracking system, polar orbiting satellites are able to detect distress signals from radio beacons.
-As the satellites pass overhead, signals are detected and relayed back to the RCC Australia through ground receiver stations located at Albany, Western Australia, Bundaberg, Queensland, and Wellington, New Zealand.
+As the satellites pass overhead, signals are detected and relayed back to the AMSA Australia through ground receiver stations located at Albany, Western Australia, Bundaberg, Queensland, and Wellington, New Zealand.

 Radio distress beacons operate on 406 MHz with a 121.5 MHz transmission feature being used for final stage homing.

 NOTE: After 1 Feb 2010, old analogue EPIRBs and PLBs operating on 121.5 MHz are no longer licenced for use.

 The technology of distress beacons is so advanced that the location of the boat, aircraft or individual in distress can be calculated to a search area of as little as 110m with a digital 406 MHz beacon, if encoded with GPS.